asc4asc/debian-lan/README-asc.md

 ansible-playbook -c=local --inventory=localhost, ../debian-lan/installbox.yml  --extra-vars "hostname=installbox domain=test.local"
 ```
 # Problems
-On the client i must make a sudo file for the user ansible.
-To start ansible from server

 Need a simple local start file and autologin.

 ### Later